People-Places-Solutions/floodmodeller-api/README.md

 pip install floodmodeller-api
 ```

-Python 3.6 or greater is required, but we would recommend using a more recent version (3.9+).
+Python 3.9 or greater is required.

 Once you have installed floodmodeller_api to your python environment, you can import the package with: